MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/plan-user-authentication.md

 - Multiple claims mappings.

-To implement SAML token-based authentication with SharePoint Server, use the following steps which require planning in advance:
+To implement SAML token-based authentication with SharePoint Server, implement the following steps that require planning in advance:

 1. Export the token-signing certificate from the IP-STS.
 Copy the certificate to a server in the SharePoint Server farm.

 2. Define the claim that will be used as the unique identifier of the user.
-This is known as the identity claim.
+This claim is known as the identity claim.
 The user principal name (UPN) or user e-mail name is frequently used as the user identifier.
 Coordinate with the administrator of the IP-STS to determine the correct identifier because only the owner of the IP-STS knows the value in the token that will always be unique per user.
 Identifying the unique identifier for the user is part of the claims-mapping process.
 You use Microsoft PowerShell to create claims mappings.

-3. Define additional claims mappings.
-Define the additional claims from the incoming token that the SharePoint Server farm will use.
+3. Define extra claims mappings.
+Define the extra claims from the incoming token that the SharePoint Server farm will use.
 User roles are an example of a claim that can be used to assign permissions to resources in the SharePoint Server farm.
 All claims from an incoming token that do not have a mapping will be discarded.

 4. Use PowerShell to create a new authentication provider to import the token-signing certificate.
 This process creates the **SPTrustedIdentityTokenIssuer**.
-During this process, you specify the identity claim and additional claims that you have mapped.
-You must also create and specify a realm that is associated with the first SharePoint web applications that you are configuring for SAML token-based authentication.
-After you create the **SPTrustedIdentityTokenIssuer**, you can create and add more realms for additional SharePoint web applications.
-This is how you configure multiple web applications to use the same **SPTrustedIdentityTokenIssuer**.
+During this process, you specify the identity claim and extra claims that you have mapped.
+Create and specify a realm that is associated with the first SharePoint web applications that you are configuring for SAML token-based authentication.
+After you create the **SPTrustedIdentityTokenIssuer**, you can create and add more realms for extra SharePoint web applications.
+This procedure enables you to configure multiple web applications to use the same **SPTrustedIdentityTokenIssuer**.

 5. For each realm that you add to the **SPTrustedIdentityTokenIssuer**, you must create an RP-STS entry on the IP-STS.
-You can do this before the SharePoint web application exists.
+You can create this entry before the SharePoint web application exists.
 Regardless, you must plan the URL before you create the web applications.

 6. For an existing or new SharePoint web application, configure it to use the newly created authentication provider.
 The authentication provider is displayed as a trusted identity provider in Central Administration when you create a web application.